Case Study: Verified Vampire Proofs in the LambdaPi-calculus Modulo

 \begin{description} \item[definition] We use \dedukti's support for introducing definitions to introduce \avatar definitions without the possibility of unsoundness.
 An \avatar definition for a subclause is defined such that $\prf{\spl{i}}$ rewrites to the representation of the subclause (\ref{eq:clause}).
 For instance, the definition of $\spl{1}$ is

-\item[split] Suppose we are preprocessing inference~\ref{eq:split}, which is sufficiently complex to illustrate the main challenges.
+\item[split] Suppose we are preprocessing inference~\eqref{eq:split}, which is sufficiently complex to illustrate the main challenges.
 We have the premise

-and must produce a term for $D : \shallow{\spl{1}} \to \shallow{\spl{2}} \to \prf{\false}$:
+and must produce a term for:

 In essence, the split definitions are ``unpacked'' with suitable variable renaming, with resulting variables and literals applied to the premise.
 More than two splits generalises naturally, as does using a definition more than once. \item[component] Morally this term is the identity function, but due to the extra double negation present in the encoding\footnote{You may be tempted to try to eliminate this wart in your own implementation: we ran into trouble when splitting a clause that is already conditional on other splits.} it must be re-packaged somewhat.
-For $D : \shallow{\lnot \spl{1}} \to \Pi x, y : \El~\iota.~\shallow{P(x, f(y))} \to \shallow{\lnot Q(x)} \to \prf{\false}$, the component clause for $\spl{1}$, we do this with
+For